firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 Account And Finance : 2
 ```

-//Query 3.7 : What is the average salary of each department?
+### Query 3.7 : What is the average salary of each department?

-//Use the same method as in the above query 3.6, but here pass Collectors.averagingDouble(Employee::getSalary) as second argument to Collectors.groupingBy() method.
+Use the same method as in the above query 3.6, but here pass Collectors.averagingDouble(Employee::getSalary) as second argument to Collectors.groupingBy() method.

 ```java